DECAfpga/.github/profile/README.md

-Search repositories by categories with these topic keywords: computers, consoles, arcades, others, demistify, deca
+Search repositories by categories with these topic keywords: computers, consoles, arcades, others, demistify, deca, 3pins, mergefork

 Repositories with the '3pins' topic need old Mister SDRAMs with the 3 extra pins.
 Repositories with the 'mergefork' topic are just a mirror and need to be keep up-to-date with the upstream repository.